cesars-pizza/All-Version-Minecraft-Server/README.md

 plot.liquidUpdate: Whether or not water and lava will flow.
 Can be set to enableDefault or disableDefault.
 Can be set to enable or disable when in a plot.

-plot.publicinteractions: Whether or not other players are able to interact with blocks such as doors, levers, and buttons.
+plot.publicInteractions: Whether or not other players are able to interact with blocks such as doors, levers, and buttons.
 Can be set to enable or disable when in a plot.

 ## Copyright